 The opinions represented by a brand in every field affect the identity of the brand.
 Posture, behavior and communication characteristics created in a social sense will affect both the reputation of the brand and the promotional activities.
 Strategic planning should be made in order to gain the appreciation of the customer and emphasize that the brand has a correct perspective.

-Brand Building Strategies
+Building a Brand Strategies

 Branding strategies; It includes long-term planning such as cost accounts, legal responsibilities, brand positioning, and brand value creation.
 Brand strategies are created by being supported by other marketing strategies.